 Add a unique package name

-Your package name must be unique in the npm repository, otherwise publishing your SDK to npm will fail.
+Your package name must be unique in the npmjs registry, otherwise publishing your SDK will fail.

 generators.yml